dcmorse/jamboard/README.md

 ## Dark areas left unexercised

+#### Deployment

+It doesn't make sense to deploy it on the internet.
+It's designed to run from a LAN.

 #### Automated testing

 Though I believe in Test Driven Devevlopment (TDD) in general, I feel that introducing it too early is a counter productive distraction.
 Learning is a hard process, and at first absolutely nothing is possible.
 At first, requirements should be brought as low as possible, in order to make _something_ achievable.
 But testing frameworks introduce their own requirements, and those are necessarily higher than "No Testing Development".
 Therefore automated testing should come in during the second quarter of learning, and TDD maybe in the third quarter.
 This is the first quarter, and therefore it's _too soon_.
 That's my firm opinion after learning two web frameworks in the last year.